tobiasah/mkdocs-caption/README.md

 | content 1 | content 2 |
 ...
 ```
-Each captioned table is also assosiated with an id, which by default is constructed
+Each captioned table is also associated with an id, which by default is constructed
 from the table number (`_table-x`).
 It is also possible to overwrite the default id
 by adding an attribute `id` to the table (see below).
 The id can be used to link to the
 table.
 The plugin also adds a link text (`table x`) to all references without a link text.